 Staff: 7 days

 |Home Use Media||3 days||1||$4.00/day||1 day|

 |Laptop and Camera Accessories||same day***||no renewals||$2.00/hour||1 hour|

 |Reserves - 1 week||1 week||no renewals||$4.00/day||1 day|

 The loan periods will be shortened if they would extend beyond your library account's expiration date.
+Overdue fines apply all hours the library is open.
 Reloan period is the time between returning an item and being able to sign it out again.

-Multi-part sets (such as games and cameras) must be complete when returned.
+Multi-part sets (such as cameras) must be complete when returned.